aman1-2/Telegram-Bot-Nodejs/README.md

 ## Support

-If you need further assistance or have any inquiries, you can reach out to our support team at [support@example.com].
+If you need further assistance or have any inquiries, you can reach out to me.